rust-lang-ua/rustcamp/0_vocabulary/README.md

 11. What is cloning?
 What is copying?
 How do they compare?
 What is trait Drop for?
 What is special about this trait?
 12. What is immutability?
 What is the benefit of using it?
 What is the difference between immutability and const?
 13. What are move semantics?
 What are borrowing rules?
 What is the benefit of using them?
 14. What is RAII?
-How is it implemented in 📚 [Rust]?
+How is it implemented in 📚 [Rust]⏱0.25h?
 What is the benefit of using it?
 15. What are lifetimes?
 Which problems do they solve?
 Which benefits do they provide?
 16. What is an iterator?
 What is a collection?
 How do they differ?
 How are they used?
 17. What are macros?
 Which problems do they solve?
 What is the difference between declarative and procedural macro?
-18. How code is tested in 📚 [Rust]?
+18. How code is tested in 📚 [Rust]⏱0.25h?
 Where should you put tests and why?
-19. Is 📚 [Rust] an OOP language?
+19. Is 📚 [Rust]⏱0.25h an OOP language?
 Is it possible to use SOLID/GRASP?
 Does it have inheritance?
 Is Rust a functional language?
 What variance rules does Rust have?

 After you are done, notify your lead in an appropriate PR (pull request), and they will examine what you have learned.